 ROTARY ROCKET CO. / SCIENCE PHOTO LIBRARY ROTARY ROCKET CO. / SCIENCE PHOTO LIBRARY

-Rotary rocket in orbit.
-Computer illustration of the Roton rotary rocket in orbit with its helicopter blades deployed.
-This revolutionary design is far lighter than conventional rockets due to its unique engine.
-Unlike normal rockets, it does not have a single combustion chamber with weighty pumps feeding the fuel in.
-Instead it has a 7 metre wide rotating disc with 96 small combustion chambers around it, into which the fuel is thrown by the force of the disc's rotation.
-The rotor blades on the craft's nose are used to slow and stabilise its descent in the manner of a helicopter.
+Rotary rocket.
+Computer illustration of the Roton rotary rocket after landing from orbit.
+The large blades on the craft's nose are deployed during its descent to stabilise and slow it in the manner of a helicopter, allowing it to land gently.
+Roton is a revolutionary design: far lighter than normal rockets due to its unique engine.
+Unlike normal rockets, it does not have a single combustion chamber with weighty pumps feeding in fuel.
+Instead it has a 7 metre wide rotating disc with 96 small combustion chambers around it, into which fuel is thrown by the force of the disc's rotation.
 Roton has been designed by the Rotary Rocket Company, based in California, USA.

 Model release not required.
 Property release not required.